Beydox/beydox-chrome-extensions/README.md

 Overview:

-My Collection of Google Chrome Extensions is a set of browser extensions that provides useful features for enhancing your browsing experience.
+Beydox Extensions is a set of browser extensions for Google Chrome Browser that provides useful features for enhancing your browsing experience.

 Contributing: